* This is the Consumer Version. *

 HIV transmission is also possible when sperm from an infected donor is used to inseminate a woman.
 In the United States, measures have been taken to reduce this risk.
 Fresh semen samples are no longer used.
 Sperm from donors is frozen for 6 months or more.
 Then the donors are retested for HIV infection before the sperm is used.

 Once in the body, HIV attaches to several types of white blood cells.
-The most important are certain helper T lymphocytes.
+The most important are certain helper T lymphocytes ( T cells).
 Helper T lymphocytes activate and coordinate other cells of the immune system.
 On their surface, these lymphocytes have a receptor called CD4, which enables HIV to attach to them.
 Thus, these helper lymphocytes are designated as CD4+.

-HIV stores its genetic information as ribonucleic acid (RNA).
-Once inside a CD4+ lymphocyte, the virus uses an enzyme called reverse transcriptase to make a copy of its RNA, but the copy is made as deoxyribonucleic acid (DNA).
+HIV is a retrovirus.
+That is, it stores its genetic information as ribonucleic acid ( RNA).
+Once inside a CD4+ lymphocyte, the virus uses an enzyme called reverse transcriptase to make a copy of its RNA, but the copy is made as deoxyribonucleic acid ( DNA).
 HIV mutates easily at this point because reverse transcriptase is prone to making errors during the conversion of HIV RNA to DNA.
 These mutations make HIV more difficult to control because the many mutations increase the chance of producing HIV that can resist attacks by the person’s immune system and/or antiretroviral drugs.